 12 pm to 12:30 pm: Bridal Details & Final Bridal Hair / Make-up

 First thing's first: Be sure to schedule all hair and make-up to be 100% complete either before your photographer arrives, or at least, no later than 30 minutes after your photographer arrives.
 This is very important - hair and make-up always takes longer than expected!
 If you don't time this right, the rest of the day will be off, and you will have to sacrifice moments later that you had hoped to occur.
 If you schedule hair and make-up to be finished before your photographer arrives - and it actually does get finished on time - we can always do some "mock shots" for final hair / make-up for your gallery, if you want.
-This break photo-journalistic rules a bit, but it's so much better to be safe than sorry.
-There's a lot that can happen between hair and make-up and the ceremony, as you will see below - unless hair and make-up run late and you have to rush to get into your dress and rush to the ceremony without all of the pre-ceremony fun you had planned.
+This breaks photo-journalistic rules perhaps, but it's better to be safe than sorry.
+There's a lot that can happen between hair and make-up and the ceremony, as you will see below - unless hair and make-up run late and you have to rush to get into your dress and rush to the ceremony without all of the pre-ceremony things you had planned!

 Photojournalism Tip #1: Keep a large portion of each “getting ready” location / hotel room clean, near a window with good light, for the details / “getting ready” / portraits area, and only include items in that area that you want photographed.
 This will save your photographer from having to spend your photography time cleaning your room, or, having to work extra hard using angles to crop out all the clutter.